DRC

 The Right to Privacy and Confidentiality

-According to the G-EthicalEval and DRC-3, the participant should be informed of arrangements that will be made to ensure his/her privacy and the confidentiality of the files where the participant is identified.
+According to the G-EthicalEval and DRC-3, the participant should be informed of arrangements that will be made to ensure the participant’s privacy and the confidentiality of the files where the participant is identified.

 The Right of Inquiry/Appeal

-DRC-3 states that the research participant and/or his/her legal representative(s) or guardian(s) should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of his/her rights.
+DRC-3 states that the research participant and/or the legal representative(s) or guardian(s) should be provided with contact information for the sponsor and the investigator(s) to address trial-related inquiries and/or to appeal against a violation of the participant’s rights.
 (See the Required Elements section for more detailed information regarding participant rights.)

 The Right to Safety and Welfare

-The G-EthicalEval states that the well-being and integrity of the participants is a responsibility of the PI.
-In addition, the principles in DRC-3 state that a research participant’s right to safety and the protection of his/her health and welfare must take precedence over the interests of science and society.
+The G-EthicalEval states that the PI is responsible for the well-being and integrity of the participants.
+In addition, the principles in DRC-3 state that a research participant’s right to safety and the protection of the participant’s health and welfare must take precedence over the interests of science and society.

 Overview